Libertyville High School: Academics

 In 2013, according to the Chicago Tribune Illinois School Report Card, students’ average composite ACT score was 26, which is above the Illinois state average of 20.3.
-Also, in 2013, 84% of LHS students met the Prairie State Achievement Exam standards.
+Also, in 2013, 84% of LHS students met the Prairie State Achievement Examination standards.
 This is up 0.9% from 2012.
-The Prairie State Achievement Exam, or PSAE is a two-day exam which all juniors take.
+The Prairie State Achievement Examination, or PSAE is a two-day exam which all juniors take.
 It includes the ACT college exam and the ACT Work Keys, which is a math and reading exam measuring real-world skills.

 In 2010 the Chicago Tribune Illinois School Report Card ranked Libertyville High School the ninth best public high school in Illinois, based on its average composite ACT score of 25.3.
-98.0% of seniors were graduated in 2010 LHS has also been consistently recognized by NEWSWEEK magazine in their annual "America's Best High Schools" list.
+98.0% of seniors were graduated in 2010 LHS has also been consistently recognized by Newsweek magazine in their annual "America's Best High Schools" list.

 Libertyville High School was ranked as number 23rd in the nation by Niche, for their "2017 Best Public High Schools in America."